another2020githubuser/thepyphone/README.md

 $ cd ~/pyphone  <br />
 ./pi_run_pyphone.sh <br />
 ## Demos of the PyPhone
 NOTE:  no audio (yet) on any of these videos.
-Microphone broke.
 | Task | Link |
 | --- | --- |
 | Installation | www.youtube.com |